parsimonhi/animCJK/README.md

 If several characters are inserted in the same page, and if one need to animate them one after the other, one has to modify the animation-delay in the css of the svg.
 If a character is displayed several times in the same page, one also need to modify the id of its elements.
 This can be done using javascript.
 Alternately, one can encapsulate each svg in an iframe.

+Note: some kana (those which have a stroke overlapping on itself as あ, ぬ etc.) are special.
+The stroke which overlaps is split in several parts.
+So automatic procedures on these characters require some specific codes.
 ## Related works

 This project is derived from the remarquable makemeahanzi project which is designed to display Chinese characters.
 See https://github.com/skishore/makemeahanzi for more details.
 Many characters were modified or added in animCJK (about one thousand at the moment) because in Japanese, some characters have a different stroke order, or have a different glyph, or have a different stroke direction or are not commonly used in chinese (and therefore have no entry in makemeahanzi).